steinbergmedia/vst3_dev_portal/src/.vst3_tutorials/dataexchange-tutorial/README.md

 }
 ```

-And next we can implement the `IDataExchangeReceiver` methods:
+In the next step, we can implement the `IDataExchangeReceiver` methods:

 ```c++
 void PLUGIN_API DataExchangeController::queueOpened (Vst::DataExchangeUserContextID userContextID,